Monarch Money Alternative (2026): BudgetLabs vs Monarch

 What about the investment tracking question?

-Same direct answer: if your wealth is heavily concentrated in investments and you want the portfolio dashboard, Monarch is the better tool today.
-BudgetLabs's asset tracking is for budget-adjacent purposes — knowing your account balances, projecting your contribution stream, modeling employer match, watching net worth over time.
+Same direct answer: if your wealth is heavily concentrated in investments and you want the live brokerage portfolio dashboard, Monarch is the better tool today.
+BudgetLabs's asset tracking is for budget-adjacent purposes — knowing your account balances, projecting your contribution stream, modeling employer match, and watching net worth climb over time.
 We don't pull holdings or per-security returns.
 That's a real gap, and being honest about it matters.

 If your interest in investments is "I want to know what my 401k balance is and whether I'm contributing enough" — BudgetLabs handles that.
-If your interest is "I want to see my portfolio's performance broken down by asset class" — Monarch handles that.
+If your interest is "I want to see my portfolio's performance broken down by asset class with live brokerage data" — Monarch handles that.

 Related reading